AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/config-error-handling/throw.md

 To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion licenses]](../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion licenses]](/help/workfront-fusion/set-up-and-manage-workfront-fusion/licensing-operations-overview/license-automation-vs-integration.md)

 ## Workaround for `throw`

 To conditionally throw an error, you can configure a module to make it purposely fail during its operation.
-One possibility is to employ the [!UICONTROL JSON] > [!UICONTROL Parse JSON] module (see [JSON modules](../../workfront-fusion/apps-and-their-modules/json-modules.md)), configured to optionally throw an error (BundleValidationError in this case):
+One possibility is to employ the [!UICONTROL JSON] > [!UICONTROL Parse JSON] module, configured to optionally throw an error (BundleValidationError in this case):

 ![JSON error](assets/json-parse-json.png)